-Any employee may request that the Union represent them at the initial step of the grievance procedure.
+Any employee may request that the Union represent him/her at the initial step of the grievance procedure.
 No other representative shall be permitted at Steps 1 - 5.
 If the employee chooses at any point during the grievance procedure not to be represented by the Union then the Union shall have no further responsibility to represent the employee in regard to that grievance.
-The Union shall notify the Immediate Supervisor, the Department Head, the CEO and the President, as the case may require, of the name and address of such Union representative at the time they are so authorized to represent the grievant.
+The Union shall notify the Immediate Supervisor, the Department Head, the CEO and the President, as the case may require, of the name and address of such Union representative at the time the Union representative is so authorized to represent the grievant.